1. Blog

 Your resume may be the most important page you write in your life.
 Follow our top 20 resume writing tips to make yours a success.

-When the job description seems insanely complicated, it tends to indicate that the level of detail throughout the process will be high.
-If you feel that you need two pages to address the points in the job description, the employer will likely appreciate your effort.
-They wouldn’t write a mega JD and expect a half-baked resume in return.
+When a company publishes a complicated job description, it tends to indicate that the level of detail throughout the process will be high.
+If you feel that you need two pages to address all of the points in the job description, the employer will likely appreciate your effort.
+They wouldn’t write a mega job posting and expect a half-baked resume in return.

-We all know the feeling when we go to bed and our brains just can’t switch off.
-If we have just written a one-page resume and we close the laptop with thoughts of “why didn’t I include that?” then consider including an extra page.
-Sure, there will always be more that you can say, but if you are omitting details that are keeping you up at night, then take the plunge.
-2-page resume here you come.
+If you find yourself finishing a one-page resume and closing your laptop with thoughts of “why didn’t I include XYZ?” consider including an extra page.
+Sure, there will always be more you can say, but if you are omitting details that keep you up at night, then take the plunge.

-It would be strange if you have been working for fifteen years and do not have career accomplishments to fill two pages of a resume.
-A one-page resume for someone of this seniority would certainly set off alarm bells.
-If you have had the luck to only work for one employer, maybe split your work experience into the respective positions that you undertook.
-Give depth to your accomplishments and quantify where possible.
+It would be strange if you have been working for fifteen years and lack career accomplishments to fill two pages of a resume.
+Of course, there’s no need to include every single job, so only go back 10-15 years.
+Be sure to give depth to your accomplishments and quantify where possible.

-Two or more pages for a resume is standard in academic or technical roles where your calibre can be measured by the research that you have contributed to your academic community and the qualifications and certifications you have amassed along your technology journey.
-These are your badge of honor, and should certainly be given their due amount of space in a resume.
+Two or more pages for a resume are standard in academic or technical roles where your caliber is measured by the research that you’ve contributed to your academic community or the qualifications and certifications you’ve amassed along your technology journey.
+These are your badge of honor and should certainly be given their due amount of space.

 The best jobs for seniors (with 30+ examples)